chonghualiu/internal-ca/README.md

 https://jamielinux.com/docs/openssl-certificate-authority/introduction.html

 # TODO
-* Sign a 3rd party CSR
+* Document `generatesigningcert.sh`

 # Extra scripts
 * `test.sh`: Ignore this, it's used to test shell / script commands
 * `decryptkey.sh`: Removes the encryption from a private key.
 This is often necessary when the key has to be installed on a server
-* `copyesxi.sh`: Copies the necessary certificates to a VMWare ESXi server into the correct directories
+* `addcerttoproxmox.py`: Installs a certificate to a Proxmox VE instance
+* `addrootcatojava`: Installs the root CA to the Java trusted key store
-* `backup.sh`: This is the only bash script in the collection; It creates a zip file with all the keys and certificates in it.
+* `backup.sh`: Creates a zip file with all the keys and certificates in it.
 * `cleanup.sh`: Performs a complete reset; All certificates and keys will be deleted, including the root CA. It's usually used during the test phase.
 * `cleanup-clientcertsonly.sh`: Keeps the root/issuing CA intact, and cleans all certificates.
-I used this when I changed the internal domain name, and needed to re-issue all of the server certificates.
+I used this when I changed the internal domain name, and needed to re-issue all the server certificates.
+* `generateservercertwithlocalhost.sh`: Experimental script, use instead of `generateservercert.sh` if `localhost` must also be a valid host.

 # History
 * &#x200B;19.
 October 2019: Initial version
 * &#x200B;14.
 January 2022: Add certificate renewal
+* &#x200B;10.
+March 2024: Add code signing certificate; Add a Python script to install certs to Proxmox